T. Frank Hayes

-T. Frank Hayes (July 6, 1883 – March 27, 1965) was an American politician who was the 84th Lieutenant Governor of Connecticut from 1935 to 1939, and mayor of Waterbury from 1930 until his resignation in 1939.
+T. Frank Hayes (July 6, 1883 – March 27, 1965) was an American politician who was the 84th Lieutenant Governor of Connecticut from 1935 to 1939, and mayor of Waterbury, Connecticut from 1930 until his resignation in 1939.
 While serving as mayor, he was charged with conspiracy, corruption and defrauding the town of Waterbury of more than one million dollars.
 Hayes was convicted and served 6 years in Wethersfield State Prison.

 Early life and political background

 Hayes was born in Waterbury, Connecticut, to wealthy Irish parents, who owned a liquor store business and real estate in Waterbury.
 Hayes graduated from Georgetown University.
 After his father's death in 1913, Hayes assumed control of the family businesses, which included real estate, a brewery and the Jacques Theater.
 He was also a bank director of a local bank, and president of Lux Clock Company.
 Between 1927 and 1930, he was a state legislator and was a delegate to the Democratic National Convention in 1932 and 1936.
 In 1934 he was elected lieutenant-governor under Wilbur Lucius Cross.